-Chair: Senior Vice President for Academic Affairs and exercises the

-Chairs right to vote in case of a tie.

-Members: Six tenured faculty members, distinct from the Rank and Tenure

-Committee, elected for three year terms.
+Chair: Senior Vice President for Academic Affairs and exercises the Chairs right to vote in case of a tie.
+Members: Six tenured faculty members, distinct from the Rank and Tenure Committee, elected for three year terms.
 Members have the rank of associate professor or professor, with one selected from social sciences or business; one from natural science, mathematics, or computer science; one from humanities or education; one from the College of Pharmacy; and two at-large.
 There must be a three-year interval of service before a faculty member is eligible for re-election.
 Members of the Rank and Tenure Committee are not eligible for promotion while serving on the Committee.
 Work load: Convened as needed.

-Functions: Following University guidelines, the Rank and Tenure Appeals action of all appeals for promotion in rank, and for tenure.

-Committee receives faculty appeals of Rank and Tenure Committee decisions and reviews the decision of the Rank and Tenure Committee for the case at hand.
+Functions: Following University guidelines, the Rank and Tenure Appeals Committee receives faculty appeals of Rank and Tenure Committee decisions and reviews the decision of the Rank and Tenure Committee for the case at hand.
 The Rank and Tenure Appeals Committee collects and evaluates documentation in order to decide whether to uphold or overturn the decision of the Rank and Tenure Committee.
-This Committee's recommendation is communicated to the President for final
+This Committee's recommendation is communicated to the President for final action of all appeals for promotion in rank, and for tenure.
+Research Committee Chair: Elected by membership.
+Members: The Director of the Center for Undergraduate Research, one